dodrio/black-box/README.md

 > Toolbox for [Black Engine](https://github.com/MassiveHeights/Black).

+## Dependencies

-NOTE: This package is published as ES6 module currently, you need to use Babel or other transpilers.
+This package is published as ES6 module currently, you need to use Babel or other transpilers.

+Moreover, if you use `Debug/Console` you also need `@babel/plugin-syntax-dynamic-import`.

 ## Install